 - Lead research projects aimed at developing a computational model to predict the efficacy of targeted cancer therapies

-- Implement machine learning algorithms to analyze large-scale biomedical datasets, which led to a 20% improvement in prediction accuracy
+- Implemented machine learning algorithms to analyze large-scale biomedical datasets, which improved prediction accuracy by 20%

 - Collaborate with cross-disciplinary research teams to conduct experiments that integrate engineering and biomedical insights

-- Assist in grant writing efforts, successfully securing over $500,000 in funding
+- Assisted in grant writing efforts that secured over $500,000 in funding

 - Developed a Python-based toolkit to automate biomedical imaging data